 Skin Illustrator Liquid 2oz - White - SIWT-2

-Skin Illustrator Skin Illustrator Liquid Skin Illustrator Liquid 2oz - White - SIWT-2This is a 2oz bottle.
+Skin Illustrator Skin Illustrator Liquid Skin Illustrator Liquid 2oz - White - SIWT-2This is a 2oz bottle of alcohol-based liquid.
 The FX Palette Liquids are designed for just about any injury or illness imaginable, they can simulate 1st, 2nd & 3rd degree burns, cuts, scrapes, scabs, and bruises.
-Tested on feature film productions by a team of award winning makeup artists, FX has already...
+Tested on feature film productions by a team of award winning...
 READ MORE

 The FX Palette Liquids are designed for just about any injury or illness imaginable, they can simulate 1st, 2nd & 3rd degree burns, cuts, scrapes, scabs, and bruises.